Country Freight Route

 • Customs document review and delivery coordination

-DDP Shipping from China to Malaysia
+DDP Shipping from China to Malaysia: West Malaysia and East Malaysia Review

 DDP shipping from China to Malaysia can be useful for importers who want a simpler landed delivery plan.
 Under a properly defined DDP service scope, the freight plan may include supplier pickup, export handling, international freight, customs support, duty and tax handling where applicable, and final delivery to the agreed address.